KETJU

 SIBELIUS

-Other research topics of our group members include the formation and evolution of stellar clusters, radiative transfer in the vicinity of compact objects, the formation of the first supermassive black holes and the formation and evolution of massive galaxies.
+Other research topics of our group members include the formation and evolution of stellar clusters, radiative transfer in the vicinity of compact objects, the formation of the first supermassive black holes, and the formation and evolution of massive galaxies.

 Latest News